Tricertops/Typed/README.md

 - (TArray(NSString))arrayByAddingObjectsFromArray:(TArray(NSString))otherArray;
 ```

-**There is no implementation.** The method calls will be dispatched to their untyped variants in runtime.
+**There is no implementation.** The method calls will be dispatched to their untyped variants at runtime.

 Typed Examples
 --------------
-> You will find actual code examples in `Test/main.m`.
+> You can find these code examples in `Test/main.m`.

-Accessing objects in a typed array:
+**Accessing** objects in a typed array:

 ```objc
 NSString *apple = strings.firstObject;